jmalarcon/MIIS/README.md

 A Markdown and HTML file-based CMS system for IIS by [@jm_alarcon](https://twitter.com/jm_alarcon).

 MIIS is a perfect blend between a traditional CMS (such as Wordpress) and a Static Site Generator (such as Jekyll).
-Get the best of world worlds:
+Get the best of both worlds:

 - No backend database or special setup needed
 - No need to recompile and deploy after any change